MohamedKamalOthman/RSA-Assignment/README.md

 The following graph shows the time taken to break the key using prime factorization method:
 ![attack_time](attack_time.png)

-> Note: When using number of bits below 27 is presented only for for comparison but the message will not be encrypted correctly because the key will be too small to encrypt the message.
+> Note: When using number of bits below 27 is presented only for comparison but the message will not be encrypted correctly because the key will be too small to encrypt the message.

 The following graph shows the time taken to break the key using brute force method:
 ![brute_force_attack_time](brute_force_attack_time.png)